Program of studies

 Till the end of studies students are required to complete:

-- at least 21 ECTS credits from courses from so-called OGUN courses that are not psychology courses (if they started studies in 2015/16 or later, at least 5 ECTS out of required 21 need to come from OGUNs beloging to the group of courses in humanities or social sciences),
+- at least 21 ECTS credits from courses from so-called OGUN courses that are not psychology courses if they started studies in 2015/16 and earlier or 12 ECTS if they started studies 2016/17 and later (at least 5 ECTS out of required 21 or 12 need to come from OGUNs beloging to the group of courses in humanities or social sciences),

 - students who started studies in 2014/15 or earlier are requested to complete an exam/course in a foreign language or a course taught in a foreign language on the level higher than B2,